 Canada Border Services Agency

-As well, private organizations often have their own policies about carrying weapons on their premises and will likely post signs about knives being disallowed when on their property.
+Private organizations often have their own policies about carrying weapons on their premises and will likely post signs disallowing knives on their property.
 The Montreal Comicon, for example, has its own “weapons master” who can confiscate props brought in as part of peoples’ costumes.

 Carry a sword or knife in Canada